 This auction overcomes a problem with a more obvious scheme where the agents bid independently in auctions at each of the links required for the circuit.
-In such a simpler scheme the conferencer may win some bids but lose a bid for a critical part of the circuit.
+In such a simpler scheme the conferees may win some bids but lose a bid for a critical part of the circuit.
 He must then pay for and waste the capacity he bought in the other auctions.

 The allocation computation is combinatorial and is thus suitable for only a handful of concurrent conferences.
 It also fails to interface to other network allocation mechanisms.
 It does not deal with variable rate compression schemes where the demand fluctuates faster than auctions can be held, but it may be possible to sell excess capacity on the spot market.